todaybrian/Zambezi-Science-7/README.md

-# Science-project
+# Zambezi Science Project
-This is my science project, deal with it or else.
+This is my Grade 7 ecosystem project.